sr320/course-497-2018/syllabus.md

 **Disclaimer:** This syllabus represents my current plans and objectives.
-As we go through the semester, those plans may need to change to enhance the class learning opportunity.
+As we go through the quarter, those plans may need to change to enhance the class learning opportunity.
 Such changes, communicated clearly, are not unusual and should be expected.